 Learn the story of Krakow and its inhabitants, both Polish and Jewish, during the war.
 The exhibition, Krakow under Nazi Occupation 1939–1945, is in the former administrative building of Oskar Schindler’s Enamel Factory.
 An amazing venue, not to mention subject!

 Squeeze into narrow passages and crowded apartments in the ghetto, check out the weapons in a resistance house, experience what it must have been like to be captured and interrogated, and then liberated by the Soviet army.

 You'll probably come away a lot more grateful for your own life, and that's worth the ticket alone!

-- Show your smartphone ticket to the Discover Cracow representative, who'll be at the museum's reception desk 10 minutes before the tour
+- Show your smartphone ticket to the Discover Cracow representative, who'll be inside the Film Cafe Restaurant, situated next to the cash desk of the museum, 30 minutes before the tour

 - Tours are only in English